ziapeltagames/lavender-hack/DOWNTIME.md

 When the players choose to end downtime, or run out of funds with which to conduct actions, they must pay cost of living before heading out into the wilds.
 The cost of living is based on the character with the **highest** level in the party.
 The higher the level, the more accustomed to a higher standard of living!
 At least **1 wealth** must be spent if it is available.

-The cost of living is spent from the wealth table.
+## End of Downtime Resource Dice

 Depending on the value spent, the four resource dice (food, fellowship, gear, and light) are set appropriately.
 Then the characters are ready to continue exploration!

-## Starting Resource Dice Types

 * Nothing: d20s
 * Less than half of level (round down): d4s